enactjs/docs/src/pages/contact/index.md

 ## Bug Reports

-To submit a bug report, visit our GitHub issues page and open a ticket.
+To submit a bug report, visit the [Enact issues page](https://github.com/enactjs/enact/issues) and open a ticket.
 Be sure to check that an existing ticket does not already address your concerns.

 ## Fax